coddle-cpp/coddle/README.md

 ```

 ### libdir
-Path where library file is located (-L clang link option).
+The path where the library file is located (-L clang link option).
 Example:
 ```
 libdir="libs"